Goreeeo/AshLanguageSpec/README.md

 | decimal 	| A number with decimals. |
 | bool 		| Can only contain true/false as a value. |

 A type can also be any object created in the language, for example `GraphicsWindow window = GraphicsWindow();` would be valid code.
+If you follow up a type with `[]`, it will become an array, able to hold multiple values of the same type.
 ## Variable Accessing
 You access a variable by simply typing it's name, you can then access sub-properties such as child objects and methods from the object by seperating it  with a dot which could look like this:
 ```